J-Escamilla/jescamilla/README.md

 For the time being, ignore the JavaScript file.
 I'm still learning and haven't added the feature I wanted to yet.

+ALSO!
+I don't know Vue or Tailwind quite yet.
+Those are there merely as placeholders because that's what I'm going to be learning soon.
+I'll also add WordPress pretty soon as well.